Aashish-777/Python-Allow-List-Update/README.md

 with open(import_file, "w") as file:
     file.write(ip_addresses)
 ```
+**Description**:
-- Converts the updated list back to a string and writes it to the allow list file.
+- `.join()` converts the updated list back into a string, with each IP address placed on a new line for better readability.
+- The `with open()` statement opens the file in write mode (`"w"`), replacing the existing contents with the updated allow list.

 ## Summary
-This algorithm ensures that access control is dynamically updated by modifying an allow list of IP addresses.
-By using Python's file handling and list manipulation features, the process is efficient and secure.
+This project demonstrates how Python can be used to manage access control in dynamic environments.
+By reading, processing, and updating an allow list of IP addresses, the algorithm ensures that unauthorized users are removed promptly.
+The use of Python's core features, such as file handling, list manipulation, and iterative loops, makes this solution both efficient and reliable.